ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### REINFORCE

-We can use different methods to approximate the return $G_t$
+Different methods to approximate the return $G_t$

-One way is to use the Monte Carlo return.
-This is known as REINFORCE
+We can use a Monte Carlo estimate - this is known as REINFORCE

 Using a Monte Carlo approach comes with all the problems we saw earlier
 - high variance